jsom1/jsom1.github.io/_walkthroughs/Driver.md

 ````
 sudo responder -I tun0 -w -r -f
 `````
-Note that we want to listen on thee *tun0* interface, which is associated with HtB.
+Note that we want to listen on the *tun0* interface, which is associated with the HtB network.
 Let's look at the results:

 <div class="img_container">
 ![responder]({{https://jsom1.github.io/}}/_images/htb_driver_resp.png)